-On April 26, 2012, the Planning Commission conducted a duly noticed public hearing at a regularly scheduled meeting and adopted: (1) Resolution No. , recommending that the Board of Supervisors approve the requested General Plan Amendments; (2) Motion No. , making findings of consistency with the General Plan and Planning Code Section 101.1; ; (3) Resolution No. , recommending that the Board of Supervisors approve the requested Planning Code Text Amendments; (4) Resolution No. , recommending that the Board of Supervisors approve the requested Zoning Map Amendments; (5) Motion No. , approving the proposed Conditional Use authorization; (6) Motion No. , approving the allocation of the proposed draft Development Agreement.
+On April 26, 2012, the Planning Commission conducted a duly noticed public hearing at a regularly scheduled meeting and adopted: (1) Resolution No, recommending that the Board of Supervisors approve the requested General Plan Amendments; (2) Motion No, making findings of consistency with the General Plan and Planning Code Section 101.1; ; (3) Resolution No. recommending that the Board of Supervisors approve the requested Planning Code Text Amendments; (4) Resolution No, recommending that the Board of Supervisors approve the requested Zoning Map Amendments; (5) Motion No, approving the proposed Conditional Use authorization; (6) Motion No, approving the allocation of the proposed office space; and (7) Resolution No, recommending that the Board of Supervisors approve the proposed draft Development Agreement.